an introduction

 While I disagree with Goldman about the sacred nature of the Holocaust, I agree with the sentiment that this past act of genocide does not give the Israeli state license to oppress others.
 Yad Vashem is a required site on all Birthright trips; and while I think it's an important visit, it is also important to recognize how memorials and museums may construct histories to support the status quo.

-A cement pillar at Yad Vashem: "I will put my breath into you and You shall live again, and I will set you upon your own soil" (Ezekiel 37:24)After a whirlwind tour through the history museum , we circled up on the lawn for a discussion about our feelings.
 I thought: how can I talk to anyone respectfully about the fact that the reasons the Holocaust happened all make sense to me?
-And since the Holocaust was not an extreme aberration, events like it can happen again.
+And since the Holocaust was an aberration only in its scale, events like it can happen again.
 Large-scale genocide continues to happen in the post-World War II world.

 Later in our circle discussion, one guy said the whole experience made him want to go out and kill some Germans (how ironic).
 I made the case that the Holocaust could not be claimed as an exclusive event of Jewish suffering.
 The Nazis targeted for death homosexuals, Roma, trade unionists, communists, and disabled people among others.
 However, it seemed to fall on deaf ears.
 A bit later in our discussion, someone asked, "why didn't the Jews resist?'

-"Actually, they did."
-I said.
+"Actually, they did

 However, the resistance did not have broad support in the Jewish community, and was heavily suppressed by the Nazis.
 Jewish and non-Jewish resistance to the Holocaust occurred on a number of levels: including underground presses, sabotage, and armed revolt.
 For more information, I suggest reading Resisting the Holocaust which contains essays on a number of different kinds of resistance to the Holocaust including a piece on the demonstrations of German gentile wives of Jewish men.